Ragnarson/paylane/README.md

 ## Usage - custom methods

-Gem provides custom methods to simplify an implementation of payments in your app.
+Gem provides custom methods to simplify implementation of payments in your app.

 ### Configuration